 - La Pomone, designed by Dominique Lafourcade (private garden, by special appointment)

 We begin today with a visit to the private gardens of Mas Benoît in the foothills of the Alpilles.
-The garden surrounding a traditional Provençal farmhouse, or mas, lies on a low hill with a magnificent distant backdrop of the Alpilles.
+The garden surrounding a traditional Provençal farmhouse, or mas, lies on a low hill with a magnificent distant mountain backdrop.
 It is a leading example of contemporary Mediterranean landscape art, with lavender wedge, almond spiral, rock river and oak groves sculpted by Marc Nucera.

 We next are privileged to meet with Marc Nucera, renowned tree sculptor and ‘shaper’, at his atelier and experimental garden ‘Le Terrain’.
-Marc trained as a tree pruner, commencing with the rehabilitation of old olive orchards.
-From the 1990s, working with land artist, Alain-David Idoux, he evolved his own style.
 Nucera sculpts living trees, favouring natives such as almonds, green and white oaks, and the remnants of cypress hedging often found on old farmsteads.
-He also gives new life to dead trees by turning them into furniture and sculptures, either still in the ground or positioned near their place of origin.
+He also gives new life to dead trees by turning them into furniture and sculptures.

 We next make a visit with master landscape architect Dominique Lafourcade to one of her recent creations near Saint-Rémy-de-Provence, La Pomone.